Bone Graft Harvest

 - It provides a scaffold for new bone to form on;

 - The bone graft provides a stimulus for healing elements (growth factors, etc) to migrate to the healing area; and

 - Bone cells (osteocytes) found in the bone graft may produce new bone directly

-An alternate to autograft is using bone from a cadaver which is still called an allograft.
-The allograft is tested for diseases and does not cause an immune reaction in the patient.
+An alternate to autograft is using bone from a cadaver which is called an allograft.
+The allograft bone is tested for diseases and does not cause an immune reaction in the patient.
 In addition, it does not cause donor site morbidity.

 Whereas autograft provides all three benefits listed above, most allograft lack one or more of these benefits.
 As a result, surgeons sometimes combine stem cells and/or growth factors with the allograft to stimulate bone healing similar to autograft.

 Bone graft is an important part of many foot and ankle operations.
 Whether bone graft is needed, and the type of bone graft used, may differ depending on the requirements of the surgery.
 A thorough discussion with the surgeon will be important in understanding how bone grafting might be used in a patients surgery.

 Edited February 4th 2024